hscells/boogie/README.md

 The possible query transformation operations are listed as follows:

  - `simplify`: Simplify a Boolean query to just "and" and "or" operators.
+ - `analyse`: Use Elasticsearch to analyse the query strings in the query.

 Operations are applied in the order specified.